Onat-Inak/Computer-Vision/ReadMe.md

 cluster represents one semantic region, in essence.
 The properties of the class consist of:

 - Input image,
-- Number of cluster centers
+- Number of cluster centers,
-- Segmentated image
+- Segmentated image,
 - Label matrix, with the dimension of the input image.

 The class has one method that implements a k-Means clustering on images with MATLAB's *imsegkmeans* function.
 Afterwards, the cluster centers are sorted by their intensities, and the segmentated images relabelled.